vectorgrp/sil-kit/docs/usage/replay.rst

 MDF4 allows encoding several logical data streams, referred to as channels, for each controller of a bus.
-It also has rich meta data facilities which allow encoding additional information like the original VIB configuration, the transmission direction of a frame and information identifying the acquisition source within the VIB simulation setup.
+It also has rich meta data facilities which allow encoding additional information like the original SILKIT configuration, the transmission direction of a frame and information identifying the acquisition source within the SILKIT simulation setup.

 The meta data is used by the *ReplayScheduler* to find an appropriate replay channel in a given input trace file and attach this trace data source to a *ReplayController*.